Gas, bloating, and constipation.

 That means if you want to grow a certain type of bacteria in your GI tract you simply feed it the type of food it likes to eat:

-- Actinobacteria - To boost this species consider using the prebiotic fructans
+- Actinobacteria (45) – To boost these species consider using the prebiotic fructans

 Don’t let this information freak you out.